 This program offers military personnel on active duty the opportunity to submit CLEP credit by contacting their Education Officers or USAFI in Madison, Wisconsin, for testing.
-Credit for work completed may be transferred to other accredited postsecondary institutions and service experience is accepted for physical education requirements.
+Credit for work completed may be transferred from other accredited postsecondary institutions and service experience is accepted for HED 111.